Cavallotto

 Who should put it first, who should cross-shop

-Put Cavallotto high on the list if the trip is centered on Castiglione Falletto and you value confirmed recognition.
+Put Cavallotto high on the list if the trip is centered on Castiglione Falletto and you value its recognition.
 It may be less suitable as a spontaneous choice if you have not confirmed the current visitor details directly.

 For comparison planning, Vietti, Paolo Scavino, Brovia, Luciano Sandrone, Aldo Conterno are natural names to consider alongside Cavallotto.
 Use them as reference points when deciding how to structure a broader itinerary, without assuming that every venue has the same format, location, or visitor experience.